pchambonn/Toward-a-scalable-modelling-of-photosynthetic-carbon-assimilation-and-partition/README.md

 In order to run, the present folder can be fully downloaded.
 The files available at the given DOI must also be downloaded and organised as follow to run the analysis:
   - A folder '**Data files**' must be created in the root folder '**Code and data**' available in the present github repository containing the R files.
       * The file "**Results_PhoCAssPaNS.xlsx**" must be downloaded from the collection cited above and copied in the newly created folder 'Data files'.
-This file is available at the following [DOI:  https://doi.org/10.6084/m9.figshare.28714259]
+This file is also directly available at the following [DOI:  https://doi.org/10.6084/m9.figshare.28714259]
   - A folder '**Exponential PI curve_data**' must be created in the folder '**Data files**'.
-      * The files available in the item '_Results of the determination of the PI curve for Chlorella vulgaris NIES 227 in exponential growth phase_' [DOI:  https://doi.org/10.6084/m9.figshare.28714355] must be downloaded and placed in the folder 'Exponential PI curve_data'.
+      * The files available in the item '_Results of the determination of the PI curve for Chlorella vulgaris NIES 227 in exponential growth phase_' also directly available at the following [DOI:  https://doi.org/10.6084/m9.figshare.28714355] must be downloaded and placed in the folder 'Exponential PI curve_data'.
    - A folder '**O2Cell_data**' must finally be created in the folder '**Data files**'.
-      * The files available in the item  '_Results associated to the specific oxymetric experiments performed for the publication 'Scalable modelling of photosynthetic carbon assimilation and partition during nitrogen starvation for the microalga Chlorella vulgaris NIES 227_' [DOI:  https://doi.org/10.6084/m9.figshare.28714391] must be dowloaded and placed in the folder '**O2Cell_data**'.
+      * The files available in the item  '_Results associated to the specific oxymetric experiments performed for the publication 'Scalable modelling of photosynthetic carbon assimilation and partition during nitrogen starvation for the microalga Chlorella vulgaris NIES 227_' also directly available at the following [DOI:  https://doi.org/10.6084/m9.figshare.28714391] must be dowloaded and placed in the folder '**O2Cell_data**'.

 All the codes available should now be running normally.